AdobeDocs/commerce-webapi/src/pages/graphql/usage/api-response.md

 # Status codes and GraphQl responses

-Each web GraphQl API call returns a HTTP status code and a response payload.
-When an error occurs, the response body also returns an error message.
+Each GraphQl API call returns a HTTP status code and a response payload.
+When an error occurs, the response payload returns an error message.

 ### HTTP status codes